 - Good skin colour and muscle tone.
 Does she look like she fits her skin?
 If you gently ‘pinch’ her skin, it should spring back into place.

 - Your baby is alert and reasonably contented and does not want to feed constantly.
 It is however normal for babies to have times when they feed more frequently.
-See the Fussy babies — is it the arsenic hour? and the Fussy periods and wonder weeks articles on this website.
+See the Cluster feeding and fussy babies and the Fussy periods articles on this website.
 It is also normal for babies to wake for night feeds.
 Some babies sleep through the night at an early age while others wake during the night for some time.

 - Some weight gain and growth in length and head circumference.